 Reaching out for help

 More often than not reaching out for help can be the hardest part.
 Unfortunately, stigma, shame and prejudice all continue to contribute to people feeling unable to reach out and seek help when they need it.
-That is why as part of this year’s Mental Health Month theme is to provide people with the tools and steps to help shift the world into a safer and more supportive environment for people experiencing mental health distresses.
-You can find out more about how the get involved here.
+That is why as part of this year’s Mental Health Month theme is to provide people with the tools and steps to help shift the world into a safer and more supportive environment for people experiencing mental health distress.
+You can find out more about how the get involved with Mental Health Month here.

 This Mental Health Month, don’t forget to check in with yourself, and your loved ones, and reach out for help or support when needed.

-We understand that it can be difficult to find the right help for you or a loved one, that is why we have compiled a list of useful resources to assist you to find the right help when needed, click here.
+It can be difficult to find the right help for young people in crisis who are struggling with issues associate with drug and alcohol misuse.
+Sir David Martin Foundation has compiled a list of useful resources to assist you to find the right help when needed.
+Access our Find Help pages here.